In Memory of Sharon Lee Wandler

 Sharon worked in finance and accounting throughout her professional years, serving 24 dedicated years as the Finance Director at the Yakima Housing Authority.
 She took pride in helping others acquire homes, in being a good steward of tax payers' money, and in being part of her team.
 She continued to take joy in strengthening her community by volunteering for the Naches School District, becoming treasurer of the Dollars for Scholars Scholarship Fund.
 During a rally with her recent illness, Sharon shared how she longed to recover in order to continue her efforts for the students in her community.

 Sharon was a spitfire.
 She was feisty, and had the ability to avoid taking herself too seriously.
 With her keen wit, she helped others to gain a sense of perspective.
 She shared fiercely loyal friendships, and lived in the certainty that she and her friends would do anything for each other.

 Sharon was a gifted mentor and devoted grandmother who filled her schedule with grandchildren's events: school events, sports, plays and school programs.
 She was a nurturer, tending her home garden and the garden of human beings who graced her life.
 She continues to be a source of inspiration.
 Even through her illness, her faith was undeterred and her soul was prepared.

-The drawing from our YHA youth who is a 2018 national poster contest winner was incorporated into a water bottle design.
+The drawing from our YHA youth, a 2018 national poster contest winner, was incorporated into a water bottle design.
 The bottles are manufactured by Liberty Bottle Works, a local agency.
-These bottles are available for purchase and all proceeds will go to support the Sharon Wandler Scholarship.
-If you are interested in purchasing a bottle to help support our youth in their pursuit of higher education, please click here for the order form. *Order form coming soon*
+These water bottles are available for purchase and all proceeds will go to support the Sharon Wandler Scholarship.

 “What Home Means to Me”